Internet

 Moving to Malta

 The ability to shop 24/7 from the comfort of your own home is a luxury that was unimaginable just a few decades ago.
-Today, online shopping has revolutionized our buying experience.
+Today, online shopping has revolutionised our buying experience.
 In an instant, we have access to a wide range of products from around the world, all available at our fingertips.
 And it’s not just about the variety or the convenience (no need to worry about store hours, long lines or the hassle of finding a parking spot), but online shopping offers competitive prices for consumers who can shop anytime, anywhere and from any device.

 Scammers often create sophisticated websites that mimic legitimate online stores, offering products at very low prices or with attractive discounts.
 These can be challenging to distinguish from the real ones, especially for unsuspecting consumers since scammers may use a similar domain name, logo or design to fool you into thinking they are the real deal.
 However, once you place an order and pay with your credit card or other payment method, you either receive nothing, a counterfeit product or a product that is different from what you ordered.
 The scammers may also use your payment information to make unauthorized charges or steal your identity.